majesticwizardcat/ggr/README.md

 ### Geometry
 ggr only supports triangle meshes.
 This decision was taken to have a consistent ray-intersection test.
-There are currently three pre-written shapes that are converted into triangle meshes: Cubes, spheres and planes.
-A mesh loader is currently on the works that will add the ability to load 3D models created by modeling programs.
+There are currently three pre-written shapes that are converted into triangle meshes: Cubes, spheres and planes. ggr also supports Wavefront(.obj) files for loading triangular meshes from 3D modeling progrms.

 ### Lighting
 The only realistic light model is the area light so ggr only supports area lights(or surfaces that have